Houston Cougars football: Dana Holgorsen era (2019–2023)

 On September 10, 2021, the Houston Cougars accepted an invitation to join the Big 12 Conference, which was later realized on July 1, 2023.
 The 2021 season would be the first winning campaign of Holgorsen's tenure at UH.
 Starting QB, Clayton Tune, led a prolific offense against overmatched opponents.
 After losing the Texas Kickoff Classic at NRG Stadium against Texas Tech, the Cougars would rattle off 11 consecutive wins and earn their first bid to the AAC conference championship since the 2015 season.
 The Coogs would play the undefeated and #4 ranked Cincinnati Bearcats in the championship at Nippert Stadium.
 They lost to the Bearcats 20–35, but earned an invite to the Birmingham Bowl against the Auburn Tigers.
 The Coogs would end the season on a high, beating the Tigers in their backyard, 17–13; making it the first bowl win of the Holgorsen era.

 The hype, returning talent, and positive end to 2021 led Houston to be projected as the conference favorites in their last year playing in the American Athletic and a preseason ranking in the top 25.
 However, inconsistent play and a more difficult schedule resulted in a lower than expected record in 2022.
 The Coogs would finish the regular season 7–5, missing out on their last opportunity to make the AAC Championship game. as a consolation, they would get their first-ever invite to the Independence Bowl to play against the Louisiana Ragin’ Cajuns, where they would end 2022 victorious in frigid conditions, winning 23–16 and ending the season 8–5.
 This was the last season in the AAC, as Houston joined the Big 12 Conference in 2023.

 After a disappointing 4–8 record in their inaugural year of Big 12 play, Houston fired Holgorsen on November 26, 2023.
 He was 31–28 in five years at Houston.

 Willie Fritz era (2024–present)

 Following Dana Holgorsen's firing, former Tulane head coach Willie Fritz was hired as head coach on December 3, 2023.
 He was given a five-year contract.

+His first season was a 4–8 campaign, although they did get an upset victory over #16 Kansas State at home.

+In 2025, Houston saw much improvement over the previous season.
+The Cougars finished the season 10–3 (6–3 in Big 12 play) with losses to Texas Tech, West Virginia, and TCU.
+They were invited to the Texas Bowl, where they defeated LSU 38–35, in front of a crowd of 63,867 (the highest attendance for that bowl since 2019).
+This was the first 10-win season since 2021.
+Houston also finished ranked for the first time in 4 years; they were #22 in the final AP Poll and #19 in the Coaches Poll.